mschordan/agaconv/doc/agaconv.1.md

 'unspecified' should be used when converting CDXL videos for non-Amiga systems, to ensure that the video height is not rescaled as it is required for some Amiga native screen modes.

+\--force-color-depth auto|12|24
+: The default setting is 'auto'.
+The color depth is set automatically when the option --color-mode is used or by default, such that the best quality is achieved.
+Therefore this option can only be used to force reduced quality to 12bit, or to use 24bit encoding when it does not improve quality because the selected color mode only uses 12bit color range.
+Some Amiga games did indeed use AGA8 videos with 8 planes in 12bit color mode.
+This setting allows to reproduce those settings.
+However, in general this setting gives no improvement in quality and only exists for experimentation.

+    Note: \--color-mode=ehb \--force-color-mode=24 would create a non-existing display mode and is rejected.
+All other combinations are supported.

 \--install-config
 : Install the default config file in the respective OS specific location.
 On